Thursday, October 6, 2016

 Another example of Truman having no idea his life is being recorded is that they make it so he never has any desire to leave the island he lives on.
 We see a flashback of when he was a young boy and his "father" was "washed out to sea" when they were on a boating trip.
 Christof did that not only to instill a fear of water into Truman, but to also see how he would cope with a parent's death at such a young age.
 Even when Truman decides he's going to Fiji, there are still signs warning him not to go.
 One is a literal sign when he visits the travel agency and there's a huge poster of a plane being struck by lightning and the caption is "IT COULD HAPPEN TO YOU."
 That just made me chuckle because which travel agency, in their right mind, would have that kind of poster?
 The travel agent tells him that they're booked for over a month.
 Truman decides to get on a bus to Chicago, but the bus conveniently breaks down and they can't go anywhere.
 He then decides he and Meryl should travel somewhere and decides on a whim they should go to New Orleans, but whenever he tries to get out of his neighborhood, cars are blocking his way.
 He does mange to get out and even drives across the bridge, which he is afraid of.
 Once they are past it, there is a sign warning them of a forest fire, and then they have to turn back because there's been a leak at the plant.

 Of course, we later learn that Christof has been controlling all of this.
 The island is not actually an island, but rather a large soundstage built inside a huge dome in Hollywood.
 The town he lives in is called Sea Haven and it's "enclosed in the largest studio ever constructed".
-They also say that, along with the Great Wall of China, it's one of two structures visible from space (though didn't they debunk that theory that you can see the Great Wall of China from space?)
+They also say, that along with the Great Wall of China, it's one of two structures visible from space (though didn't they debunk that theory that you can see the Great Wall of China from space?).
 All the control rooms and many cameras and people who work behind the scenes, including Christof, are located in the moon structure.

 After being unable to leave Sea Haven, Truman begins to grow very suspicious.
 He start to notice odd things...such as he always sees the same people walking around his block in the same order.
 Meryl always seems to be hawking some product (like cocoa) like she's on a commercial and Truman asks who she's talking to, but she denies she's talking to anyone.
 But, of course, she is advertising all the foods and clothes and everything else you can buy, because we later learn that the viewing public is able to order anything they see on "The Truman Show" from the catalogue!
 Truman starts to get more angrier and grabs her, thus making Meryl yell "Do something!" at one of the cameras.
 This confuses Truman even more and demands to know who she's talking to.
 This gets Meryl written out of the show and a new love interest will be introduced to Truman at his work.

-The show decides to bring back Truman's "father" from the "dead" to boost ratings.
-We see a bunch of the same people always watching the show: a man who's always in his bathtub, two old ladies, a whole diner of its employees and patrons watching from the little TV up in the corner, two police men watching in their office, a few families watching, etc. Even Sylvia is watching from wherever she is now (something tells me she never actually moved to Fiji!) even though it's a little bit hypocritical for her to be watching since she's against the entire idea.
+The show decides to bring back Truman's "father" back from the "dead" to boost ratings.
+We see a bunch of the same people always watching the show: a man who's always in his bathtub, two old ladies, a whole diner of its employees and patrons watching from the little TV up in the corner, two policemen watching in their office, a few families watching, etc. Even Sylvia is watching from wherever she is now (something tells me she never actually moved to Fiji!) even though it's a little bit hypocritical for her to be watching since she's against the entire idea.

 Truman begins to figure out what's going on and manages to escape through a tunnel he digs from the one place in his house where there isn't a camera view.
 Christof and the other producers (one of them is played by Paul Giamatti) freak out and they cut the feed for the first time in the show's existence as their star is missing.
 They have all the actors and crew members look for Truman on the large sound stage, but all of them come up empty-handed.
 They are all surprised when they find Truman on a boat in the large manmade "ocean" as he is afraid of the water.
-Christof orders them to turn on the boat camera and since is is able to control weather and water elements, he creates a huge storm, knowing that he will have no choice but to turn back.
+Christof orders them to turn on the boat camera and since he is able to control weather and water elements, he creates a huge storm, knowing that he will have no choice but to turn back.
 Truman is able to hold on and Christof orders the network producers to turn it up a notch.
-They hesitate, saying he could die in front of a live audience and Christof replies with, "He was born in front of a live audience."
+They hesitate, saying he could die in front of a live audience and Christof replies "He was born in front of a live audience."

 Truman manages to make it through strong waves and a large tidal wave.
 The storm finally recedes and he continues to sail on and hits a wall painted like the sea and sky.
 There is a set of stairs leading to the only exit out of this place.
 He has a conversation with Christof and it is made to look like his voice is coming from the sky, as he is talking to God.
 (It's not the most subtle scene!)
 Everyone watching cheers as they watch him exit his reality show existence.
 We never see anything of him once he goes through that door, but I guess that makes sense since the cameras have turned off on him.
 The movie ends with one of the cops asking the other, "What else is on?"